Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-We thank A. Bilandzic for comments and discussions.
-We thank C. Mordasini and M. Lesch for comments.
-This project has received funding from the European Research Council (ERC) under the European UnionsHorizon 2020 research and innovation programme (grant agreement No 759257).
+I thank A.~Bilandzic for comments and discussions.
+I also thank C.~Mordasini and M.~Lesch for comments.
+I thank U.~A.~Wiedemann, A.~Kurkela, and W. van der Schee for discussions.
+This project has received funding from the European Research Council (ERC) under the European UnionsHorizon 2020 research and innovation program (Grant No. 759257).